-The Society of Plastics Industry has established a seven-point system of categorizing and labeling food-grade plastics.
-Learning how to tell if a plastic container is food-grade plastic is easy.
-Look for a triangle-shaped label with rounded corners made of three arrows, then check the number in the center to determine what type of plastic is in the container.
+The Society of Plastics Industry has established a seven-point system of categorizing and labeling food grade plastics.
+Learning how to tell if a plastic container is food grade plastic is easy.
+Each type is identified with a triangular-shaped label with rounded corners made of three arrows and a number in the center.

 The various types are: